 We’ll regroup for a lighthearted meal of sustainably sourced regional cuisine at foodie favorite, Huitre Brûlée.

 Today’s destination is legendary Etrétat.
 Its imposing cliffs and impressive villas attest to the glamorous transformation of this small fishing port into a fashionable seaside resort.
 It has beguiled artists and writers, and was beloved by Marie Antoinette.

 Our day begins with an exhilarating nature walk along the cliffs and beach led by a local expert who will enrich our knowledge of sea birds, coastal plants, and cliff formation, along with the myths, legends, art and literature surrounding this mythic destination.

 For lunch we’ll enjoy local fare at Lann-Bihoué –a casual village café.

-Our afternoon discovery are the celebrated neo-fututistic Gardens of Étretat, winner of the European Garden Award and a Michelin Green Guide star.
+Our afternoon discovery is the celebrated neo-futuristic Gardens of Étretat, winner of the European Garden Award and a Michelin Green Guide star.

 Dinner will be at gastronomic bistro Le Bréard.

 Today, we’ll explore the glorious Pays d’Auge, tasting Normandy’s finest creamy cheese and apple-based libations, interspersed with visits to two fabulous gardens.

 We begin at the fairytale gardens of Chateau de Bouttemont, created by famous landscape designers, where we’ll marvel at the topiaries, Italian garden, reflecting pond, green room, and boxwood waves.

 Next stop is the Graindorge Fromagerie to see how raw milk Camembert, Livarot, Pont Leveque and Neufchâtal are crafted.
 Our visit concludes with an indulgent tasting!